Rank-Z/Boost_Server/README.md

 # Boost_Server
-A HTTP Server base on Boost.Asio,it it  asynchronous server.
+A cross-platform HTTP Server base on Boost.Asio,it is asynchronous IO.